appfigures/react-easy-emoji/readme.md

 ### What it doesn't do

-- Parse emoji names (like `:smile:`)
+- Parse emoji names (like `:smile:`).
-- Provide built-in support for other emoji assets
+- Provide built-in support for other emoji assets.

 ## React version support